tencentyun/intlcloud-documents/product_new/视频产品中心/实时音视频/客户端 API/Android/TRTCCloud_intl_en.md

 The speed test result will be used to optimize the SDK's subsequent selection policy.
 It is recommended to perform the speed test before users place the first call, which will help select the optimal server.
 If the test result is not satisfactory, you can use a noticeable UI prompt to remind the user to select a better network.
 The test result will be called back through [TRTCCloudListener.onSpeedTest](https://intl.cloud.tencent.com/document/product/647/35127#onspeedtest).

->?The speed test will consume a certain amount of traffic and generate a small amount of extra traffic fees as a result.
+>The speed test will consume a certain amount of traffic and generate a small amount of extra traffic fees as a result.